 Tokenized assets are the future of ownership.
 Real property and securities are the low hanging fruit in this space, but within twenty years it is unlikely that ownership of virtually all assets will not exist on a distributed ledger of some kind.
-At The Rodman Law Group we have recognized this undeniable fact and have devoted a significant portion of our practice to hastening the universal adoption of the tokenization of assets.
-We are currently assisting a client in building a full service, legally compliant, blockchain based investment bank and we are establishing a tokenized cannabis investment fund.
+At The Rodman Law Group, we have recognized this undeniable fact and have devoted a significant portion of our practice to hastening the universal adoption of the tokenization of assets.
+We are currently assisting a client in building a full service, legally compliant, blockchain-based investment bank and we are establishing a tokenized cannabis investment fund.
 At RLG we do not hide behind theory and prognosticate on the future, we actively embrace the cutting edge and facilitate its adoption.

 ICO vs. STO

-Similarities do exist between the Initial Coin Offering (ICO) and the Security Token Offering (STO), in that they both make use of distributed ledger technology and smart contracts, however once the technological similarities are set aside the differences between them become exceedingly obvious.
-ICOs were and are revolutionary in that they (in theory) created a brand new asset class (we do not need to discuss the merits of “utility tokens” here) and have they potential to change face of the capital markets permanently, but their long term viability remains to be proven.
-The application of the technology that makes ICOs possible to the traditional securities markets may be even more earth-shattering, however, as the name suggests, security tokens are classified as securities, meaning that they are backed by something tangible such as an asset, profits, or company revenue, and therefore incontrovertibly subject to regulation by the Securities and Exchange Commission (SEC) in the US and the equivalent authorities in every other jurisdictions.
-For this reason, when the technology is discounted, tokenized securities basically traditional securities and must be treated, and regulated as such.
+Similarities do exist between the Initial Coin Offering (ICO) and the Security Token Offering (STO), in that they both make use of distributed ledger technology and smart contracts, however, once the technological similarities are set aside the differences between them become exceedingly obvious.
+ICOs were and are revolutionary in that they (in theory) created a brand new asset class (we do not need to discuss the merits of “utility tokens” here) and have the potential to change the face of capital markets permanently, but their long term viability remains to be proven.
+The application of the technology that makes ICOs possible to the traditional securities markets may be even more earth-shattering, however, as the name suggests, security tokens are classified as securities, meaning that they are backed by something tangible such as an asset, profits, or company revenue, and therefore incontrovertibly subject to regulation by the Securities and Exchange Commission (SEC) in the US and the equivalent authorities in every other jurisdiction.
+For this reason, when the technology is discounted, tokenized securities basically traditional securities and must be treated and regulated as such.
 The ability to “tokenize” stocks and bonds (and real estate and personal property) will have a monumental and permanent impact on the financial world and eventually how we define ownership as a culture.

 STOs can offer greater security for investors due to their regulated status, and allow for utilization of securities exemptions like Regulation A+ and Reg D. This makes security tokens very similar to shares, and grants investors certain rights to the company issuing the token.
 In order to move forward with an STO, the offering must be registered with the SEC, in a process very similar to the process by which Initial Public Offerings (IPOs) are registered or must make use of one of the traditional exemptions to registration.

-It should come as no surprise that an ICO can in reality be de facto STO, and wise innovators will always seek counsel before engaging in either.
+It should come as no surprise that an ICO can, in reality, be de facto STO, and wise innovators will always seek counsel before engaging in either.